sindresorhus/screenfull/readme.md

 Accepts a DOM element and [`FullscreenOptions`](https://developer.mozilla.org/en-US/docs/Web/API/FullscreenOptions).

 The default element is `<html>`.
-If called with another element than the currently active, it will switch to that if it's a decendant.
+If called with another element than the currently active, it will switch to that if it's a descendant.

 If your page is inside an `<iframe>` you will need to add a `allowfullscreen` attribute (+ `webkitallowfullscreen` and `mozallowfullscreen`).